eKugar/digitalreasoning/README.md

 #Digital Reasoning Exercise

+##Using
+- Java 8 (default methods in interface)
+- JUnit 4 for testing
+- IntelliJ

 ##General Assumptions
--Assuming input files are relatively small.
+- Assuming input files are relatively small.

--We will not run into memory issues.
+- We will not run into memory issues.

--Better matching is possible

--Using Java 8 and JUnit for testing
+## Known Issues
+- Known matching issues: Broyden-Fletcher-Goldfarb-Shanno was not able to fix because of time constraints
+- Not enough testing was done

 ##Part One